mozilla/nmap-agent/README.md

       * Scan from Docker => Prod Endpoint
       * Scan from Docker => Docker
       * Scan from Docker => VPC

-# nmap-2-json (library it uses)
+# nmap-agent-server

+A simple receiving endpoint for Simplified JSON port scan data

+# nmap2json (library)

-turns NMAP XML => JSON
+turns NMAP XML => Simplified JSON for devops magic

-# nmap-unit-tests/nmap-policy (library) (after we have the data, we can process it, but maybe you want that locally, maybe it's live on the agent, I dunno)

-A tool to build unit-tests for NMAP expectations and alert when those expectations are not met
+# nmap-policy (library)

+a library that compares NMAP results to a predefined policy or set of expectation for a given perspective.
+Failure to meet policy/expectations results in a failure condition that may require further investigation.